nhonvo/customer-repository/README.md

 # Customer management

 This project is a <u>web API</u> for managing customer data.
-It is built using .NET Framework, C#, and follows the <u>Repository pattern</u> with a <u>Unit of Work</u> implementation for data access. **JWT authentication and authorization** have also been implemented to ensure secure access to the API.
+It is built using .NET Framework, C#, and follows the _Repository pattern_ with a _Unit of Work_ implementation for data access. **JWT authentication and authorization** have also been implemented to ensure secure access to the API.

 ## Getting Started